SWSJChCh/multiplicativeControl/README.md

 #### Outputs
 The script will generate an output file named `a=<alpha>-b=<beta>-R11=<control_cost>.txt`, which contains:

-Total cell count at the end of the optimal regime Total cell count at the end of the mean administration regime Ratio of final cell counts
+-Total cell count at the end of the optimal regime -Total cell count at the end of the mean administration regime -Ratio of final cell counts
-Total cost of drug administration
+-Total cost of drug administration
-Individual drug costs for cisplatin and paclitaxel This output provides insights into the efficacy of different drug administration strategies in treating heterogeneous cell populations.
+-Individual drug costs for cisplatin and paclitaxel -This output provides insights into the efficacy of different drug administration strategies in treating heterogeneous cell populations.